farcaster-project/RFCs/06-datum-and-instructions.md

 From a security perspective, an important distinction between the client and the daemon is that the daemon only knows public keys - private keys are the privy treasure of the client`(*)`.
 Nonetheless, the daemon MUST be viewed as a trusted component, since it exclusively verifies the correctness of the counterparty's data, controls the swap state, and can misreport progression of the swap to the client or mislead the client into invalid protocol states.

-For instance, if the client is Bob who initially owns BTC in a swap, and the cancel path is invoked, if the client signs the `refund (e)` transaction and instructs the daemon to relay it, a malicious daemon could abstain from relaying it, resulting in a loss of funds for Bob, if he does not detect this error and submit the signed transaction via an alternate route before Alice can submit the `punish (f)` transaction to punish Bob `(**)`.
+For instance, assuming the client is Bob who initially owns BTC in a swap, and the cancel path is invoked: If the client signs the `refund (e)` transaction and instructs the daemon to relay it, a malicious daemon could abstain from relaying it, resulting in a loss of funds for Bob, if he does not detect this error and submit the signed transaction via an alternate route before Alice can submit the `punish (f)` transaction to punish Bob `(**)`.

-`*` *With the exception of all privates keys needed to read the blockchain state, e.g. the private view key when the accordant blockchain is Monero.*
+`*` *With the exception of all private keys needed to read the blockchain state, e.g. the private view key when the accordant blockchain is Monero.*

 `**` *For a better understanding of the transaction structure see [08.
 Transactions](./08-transactions.md).*